-Barberus Bragge was Chief of the Wizards’ Council in 1262.
+Barberus Bragge was Chief of the Wizards’ Council in 1269.

-Bragge attended a Quidditch match in 1262 and offered 150 Galleons to whomever caught a Golden Snidget which he released onto the pitch (at that time, 150 Galleons was the equivalent of over a million Galleons today).
-Madam Modesty Rabnott of Kent took to the field in protest at the abuse of the small, defenseless bird; she caught the Snidget with a Summoning Charm and was fined 10 Galleons.
+A Witch spectator in the crowd, Madam Modesty Rabnott of Kent, took to the field in protest at the abuse of the small, defenceless bird.
+She caught the Snidget with a Summoning Charm and was fined 10 Galleons by the irate Bragge.
 This incident began the practice of catching a live Golden Snidget as part of the game of Quidditch (QA4).

 Barberus is sounds like the word barbarous, which means "extremely brutal" or "primitive and uncivilised" (Oxford English Dictionary), suggesting "a barbarian".